Heliconius charithonia: Mating cues

 Male butterflies seek visual, olfactory, tactile, and auditory cues from females during mating.
 In H. charithonia, certain host plants provide these cues to males, thereby influencing the time and location of reproduction.
-This happens because as larvae damage the plant upon eating it, green-leaf volatiles, six carbon alcohols, aldehydes, and acetates, are released.
+This happens because as larvae damage the plant upon eating it, green-leaf volatiles, six-carbon alcohols, aldehydes, and acetates, are released.
 They give olfactory cues to the male, thereby indicating the location of the pupae (mate).
 Since these pupae are camouflaged and lack strong sexual pheromones, males rely on the olfactory cue from the damaged plant to find mates.
-The odors also trigger the males to learn the location of the plant for future copulations.
+The odors also trigger the males to learn the location of the plant for future copulation.
 The butterfly's spatial memory is good enough to enable them to return regularly to roosts and mating sites.

 A common problem among all butterflies is to avoid mating with other butterfly species.
 Mistakes are rare as males can distinguish between the emissions produced when the larvae and other herbivores eat the plant.
 The larvae release volatiles similar chemically to those emitted by the plant.
-H. charithonia mating cues are controlled by multiple genes (they are pleiotropic), particularly in regards to Müllerian mimicry.
+H. charithonia mating cues are controlled by multiple genes (they are pleiotropic), particularly in regard to Müllerian mimicry.